Normal? Nah, not yet — not by a long shot. But we are getting toward normalish in much of Pennsylvania.

 Three casinos reopened last Friday, two in hard-hit suburbs of Philadelphia, but with lots of precautions in place.

-Penn National Gaming‘s casino and racetrack re-opened and they followed up by announcing they planned to have their Barstool Sports-branded sportsbook app live in August.
-But that was before the newest kerfuffles with Barstool founder Dave Portnoy, with his most recent problems caused by racist language and uncensored ranting.
+Penn National Gaming‘s casino and racetrack reopened, and the company followed up by announcing that it planned to have its Barstool Sports-branded sportsbook app live in August.
+But that was before the newest kerfuffle involving Barstool founder Dave Portnoy, with his most recent problems caused by racist language and uncensored ranting.
 So, who knows?

 Casinos throughout the state have reopened, with one exception.
-Rivers Philadephia, yet to reopen, is in the city at the epicenter for COVID-19 in PA.
+Rivers Philadelphia, still closed, is in the city at the epicenter for COVID-19 in PA.
 But Harrah’s, Valley Forge and Parx, in the nearby Philly suburbs, are now open.

 The Pennsylvania Gaming Control Board (PGCB) has required all casinos to follow reopening protocols.